artempoletsky/easyrpc/README.md

 `schemas.ts ` contains validation rules for your API methods.

-It's mandatory to create it for `zod`.
+It's recommended to create it if you want to use `zod` for validation on the client.
 This way you can use same validation rules on both the client and the server.
 ```typescript
 // schemas.ts